buenagames/buena-mono/README.md

 ## Provenance

-Buena Mono is a derivative work.
+buena mono is a derivative work.
 Its core Latin outlines were imported from [Fragment Mono](https://github.com/weiweihuanghuang/fragment-mono) (Wei Huang, OFL 1.1), which itself derives from Nimbus Sans (URW Design Studio).
 Those outlines were then substantially transformed for this project: